Taluu/Link-TPL/README.markdown

 1. From the tarball release

-  1. Download the most recent tarball from the [download page](https://github.com/Taluu/Link-TPL/tags)
+  a.
+Download the most recent tarball from the [download page](https://github.com/Taluu/Link-TPL/tags)
-  2. Unpack the tarball
+  b.
+Unpack the tarball
-  3. Move the files somewhere in your project
+  c.
+Move the files somewhere in your project

 2. Development version

-  1. Install Git
+  a.
+Install Git
-  2. `git clone git://github.com/Taluu/Link-TPL.git`
+  b. `git clone git://github.com/Taluu/Link-TPL.git`

 3. Via Composer

-  1. Install composer in your project: `curl -s http://getcomposer.org/installer | php`
+  a.
+Install composer in your project: `curl -s http://getcomposer.org/installer | php`
-  2. Create a `composer.json` file in your project root:
+  b.
+Create a `composer.json` file in your project root:

       ```javascript